For the newcomer to prepping and preparedness it may become overwhelming or even intimidating to venture down the road less traveled.

 For the beginner prepper I recommend simple guidelines discussed within a series of tailored articles here on MSB.
 I cover topics that will enable a level of preparedness that will set you up for success and to easily advance to the next level.

 There are disasters that come along once in awhile that are very disruptive and can affect someone (or a region) in very difficult ways.
 While these events may be less likely to occur, the fact is that they can happen and do happen.

-Prepping And Preparedness 3
+Prepping & Preparedness Level 3 (Advanced)

 Being prepared for up to 1 Year

 Reaching a level of preparedness to survive many months, a year, implies the notion of a very, VERY serious disaster.
-Although a disastrous event of this magnitude may seem much less likely to occur, is it really?.
+Although a disastrous event of this magnitude may seem much less likely to occur, is it really?

-Prepping And Preparedness 4
+Prepping & Preparedness Level 4 (Advanced)

 Time period: Self-sustaining (or as close as one can get)

 Self-sustaining (definition) : maintaining or able to maintain oneself or itself by independent effort | a self–sustaining community